-The shareholder's main role is to ensure the directors do not go beyond their powers, therefore they provide shareholders’ consent where required.
+The shareholder's main role is to ensure that the directors do not go beyond their powers, therefore they provide shareholders’ consent where required.
 Any major business decisions which would affect shareholders’ rights must be approved by them.
-Consequently, the shareholders will be authorized to appoint the directors and the auditors and satisfy themselves that an appropriate governance structure is in place.
+Consequently, the shareholders will be authorised to appoint the directors and the auditors and satisfy themselves that an appropriate governance structure is in place.

 Corporate governance is becoming more onerous on businesses as they become more regulated in the UK.
-To attract foreign investors, transparency and good governance are necessary to ensure all businesses have equal opportunity in maneuvering the commercial marketplace.
+To attract foreign investors, transparency and good governance are necessary to ensure all businesses have equal opportunity in manoeuvring the commercial marketplace.